 California is projected to need more than 33,000 new mathematics and science teachers in the next 10 years.

-Access to qualified math and science teachers is associated with improved achievement; ensuring that all students have fully credentialed teachers is critical to closing the achievement gap in these critical subjects.
+Access to qualified mathematics and science teachers is associated with improved achievement; ensuring that all students have fully credentialed teachers is critical to closing the achievement gap in these critical subjects.

-The CSU committed to increasing the number of qualified teachers in these fields from a baseline of 750 to approximately 1,500 annually.
+The CSU committed to increasing the number of qualified teachers in these fields from a baseline of 750 to approximately 1,000 (average annual production).

-It's especially noteworthy that the math and science teachers prepared by CSU campuses very often teach in the state's high-need schools and regions:
+It's especially noteworthy that the mathematics and science teachers prepared by CSU campuses very often teach in the state's high-need schools and regions:

-These new math and science teachers are contributing markedly to reducing the disparities in access to qualified math and science teachers that have been found in the state for the past three decades and that have contributed to continued achievement gaps in these fields.
+These new mathematics and science teachers are contributing markedly to reducing the disparities in access to qualified mathematics and science teachers that have been found in the state for the past three decades and that have contributed to continued achievement gaps in these fields.

-CSU campuses give significant attention to preparing new math and science teachers in particular for California's implementation of the
+CSU campuses give significant attention to preparing new mathematics and science teachers in particular for California's implementation of the

-Common Core State Standards in Math (CCSS-M) and the
+Common Core State Standards in Mathematics (CCSS-M) and the